 Home of the Outlaws, Rebels & Renegades of Red Dirt and Southern Rock.
 This Is Real Southern American Music! !
-News, Song Charts, Artist and CD Reviews and More!
+News, Song Charts and THE BEST VIDEOS AROUND!!
 Tired of the Pop-Country Trash on Clear Channel Radio stations?
-This is REAL MUSIC!
-We support Our Troops and Vets to The MAX !
-Sometimes explicit, usually politically incorrect...but Always REAL.
+This is YOUR KIND OF MUSIC ! !

 Hello All!
 I like the idea of having a Mid-Month Top 10...gives folks something to look forward to after they've had their dose of Clear Channel's version of "what everything music should be", to steal/paraphrase a line from David Allan Coe.
 So here goes.....